RIT-EVT/rampup/README.md

 library.
 The only file you'll need to modify is `targets/phase1/main.cpp`.

 ### Task Breakdown
-1. Over UART, read two numbers input by the user up to 10 digits.
+1. Over UART, read two numbers input by the user, up to 10 digits each.
 2. Print the sum of the two numbers over UART.

 ### Suggestions